glpi-project/doc-agent/source/index.rst

 Compatibility and main purpose
 ------------------------------

-GLPI Agent is the successor of `FusionInventory Agent <https://github.com/fusioninventory/fusioninventory-agent>`_, since it's based on the same code and it can be easily used in place of FusionInventory.
+GLPI Agent is the successor of `FusionInventory Agent <https://github.com/fusioninventory/fusioninventory-agent>`_, since it's based on the same code and it can be easily used in place of any FusionInventory agent.

 - It is used to run automatic inventory and works with `GLPI ITSM software tool <https://glpi-project.org/>`_.
 - It also supports running few other tasks like package deployment, information collect, network devices discovery and inventory, ESX remote inventory.